crozcroz/ml2020fallca2/README.md

 $ git clone https://github.com/gistvision/mldl_ca2.git
 ```

+### Download dataset
+Download the dataset from this link and unzip in the folder of your code. `YOUR_CODE_FOLDER/data/` folder should have this data.

 ### Installing prerequisites
 The prerequisites usually refer to the necessary libraries that your code can run with.
 They are also known as `dependency`.
 To install the prerequisites, run the following shell prompt (not in a python interpreter):